MRU-CSIS-3512-001-202301-LAB/instructions/tut-04-redirects-and-state/readme.md

 ---

-## Exercise: Get a Page to Punt You to a Login Form if You're Not Logged In
+## Ex 2: Get a Page to Punt You to a Login Form if You're Not Logged In

 If a user tries to go to the `gates.php` without first logging in, we want to shunt them back to the login form.